snowyu/h2doc.js/README.md

   $ h2doc server [DIR]

 ARGUMENTS
-  DIR  which folder to save
+  DIR  which folder to save.
+You must create a sub-directory in the folder

 OPTIONS
   -h, --help       show CLI help